MichaelMKKelly/LocalDeck-Light-Switch-Mount/README.md

 ## Further Plans

-There is plenty more room for activities inside the backbox and I am considering adding a second ESP32 setup to the deployment.
-Which could have various things attached to it: sensors/voice assistant/relays for the lights/etc...
+There is plenty more room for expansion inside the backbox and I am considering adding a second ESP32 setup to the deployment.
+Which could have various things attached to it: sensors/voice assistant/relays for the light switches/etc...

 I am pretty sure I will revisit this little setup soon and will potentially detail modifications in a future write up.